vudyaabhinav/trayt_express_challenge/README.md

 A helper function `getSavedRecommendations(userId)` should be used to get user's `recommendation` if it is already saved.

+## Github branch
+Please clone the repository on your local machine, do the changes and then commit to **your** github repository.
+Please send us the link of your repository once done.

 ## What we are looking for in this coding challenge

 1. Able to understand requirements and build basic routes in express.js